WebDollar (WEBD) Price Hits $0.0001 on Major Exchanges

 - Lung Protocol (L2P) traded up 1.7% against the dollar and now trades at $0.0001 or 0.00000000 BTC.

 WebDollar (CRYPTO:WEBD) is a coin.
-WebDollar’s total supply is 18,301,028,628 coins and its circulating supply is 14,659,435,871 coins.
+WebDollar’s total supply is 18,301,028,628 coins and its circulating supply is 14,677,306,871 coins.
 WebDollar’s official Twitter account is @WebDollar_io and its Facebook page is accessible here.
+The Reddit community for WebDollar is /r/webdollar and the currency’s Github account can be viewed here.
 The official message board for WebDollar is medium.com/@webdollar.
-WebDollar’s official website is webdollar.io.
-The Reddit community for WebDollar is /r/webdollar and the currency’s Github account can be viewed here.
+The official website for WebDollar is webdollar.io.

 WebDollar Coin Trading